Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 dpdl_print_exception_table()
 ```

-### Import and Include code
+### 'Import' and 'Include' statements

 #### Import

 Dpdl libraries can be imported via the **`import`** statement.

+Import libraries can be of native Dpdl object type, or can be simply other Dpdl library scripts.

-The default location for imported library code is './DpdlLibs/libs/'.
+The default location for imported Dpdl script library code is './DpdlLibs/libs/'.

+Dpdl object type libraries can be implemented and added with a straight forward configuration.
+They can be implemented in java or other languages and wrapped into a dedicated interface extension that can be registered via a configuration.

-You can import available libraries or place your own libs in this directory and import the code with the following statement:
+You can import available libraries or place your own libs in the dedicated directory and import the code with the following statement:

 ```python
 import("dpdllib.h")